 That’s a great question in each vertical, it’s really different.
 So if you’re a dentist, that’s one vertical.
 If you’re a window cleaner, that’s one vertical.
 Before I tell anybody or accept their business.
-I look at the landscape cuz I’m not here just to make money, to take money.
+I look at the landscape because I’m not here just to make money or take money.
 I need my clients to make money because if I do, I have good friends, long-term business relationships, like with the carpet cleaning guy, uh, Jonathan; I love him to death.

 Yep.
 Oxy, we became great.
 Yeah.
 Oxy fresh.
 Um, we became great friends.
 I’m speaking.
-I’m gonna be out in Denver, um, in January to speak at their national con uh, convention.
+I’m going to be out in Denver in January to speak at their national con uh, convention.
 I take interest.
 This is my passion.
 I love doing this.
 I love seeing businesses that are struggling or doing okay.
-And enileating them.
+And slaying them.
 Now.

 It’s hard to put that, uh, into.
 Hard numbers, cuz there’s really not much information out there, but I will tell you that if you have position one on Google, the desktop search is about 32% and mobile is about 23%.
 And then if you go down to position nine, It’s 1.3%.
 Whoa.
 So getting those.
 Yeah.
 So if you look at, okay, I’m at position nine today out of a hundred searches, I’m getting almost one and a half, but if I go to number one, I’m getting 32.